(Last updated on November 2nd, 2022)

 Photoshop doesn’t have PowerTRACE, the most similar feature in the Adobe family being the Image Trace tool in Illustrator.
 You can, however, create vector images in Photoshop using paths.
 You can either trace the image manually using the pen tool or create a more guided selection using the Magnetic Pen tool.
 This tool follows the brightness and color within an image to make a guided, automatic selection.

 Overall, Corel offers a much more intuitive feature for converting from bitmap to vector graphics.
+That being said, it isn’t as adept at raster graphics and is limited in some features which is why we had to knock off half a point.

 In terms of animation, Photoshop has a great feature called Timeline.
 While Adobe After Effects is better for animation overall, Photoshop is a great tool for simple, short animations like GIFs.
 Meanwhile, CorelDraw does not have a built-in Timeline feature.
 You have to go outside the software to create animations.